-Regulation has played a commanding, and often problematic, role in the evolution of the natural gas market.
-Government intervention in the natural gas industry dates back to the mid- 1 800s, but it is sufficient here to begin with the Phillips Decision of the United States Supreme Court in 1954.
+Regulation has played a commanding role in the evolution of the natural gas market.
+Government intervention in the natural gas industry dates back to the mid 1800’s.
+Current regulatory framework began with the Phillips Decision of the United States Supreme Court in 1954.
 In deciding the case, the Court held that the primary aim of the Natural Gas Act of 1938 was the "protection of consumers against exploitation at the hands of natural gas companies".
-The Federal Power Commission (FPC) acted to carry out the Court's interpretation by mandating a cost-oriented approach to wellhead price regulation on a case-by-case basis, just as they had imposed cost-of-service regulation on pipeline companies.
-(Cost-of-service regulation allowed pipeline companies, which in many instances acted as monopoly utilities, to earn only what was deemed a "fair return" on the asset, based on the cost of implementing and operating that asset.)
+The Federal Power Commission (FPC) acted to carry out the Court's interpretation by mandating a cost-oriented approach to wellhead price regulation on a case-by-case basis, just as they had imposed cost of service regulation on pipeline companies.
+(Cost of service regulation allowed pipeline companies, which in many instances acted as monopoly utilities, to earn only what was deemed a "fair return" on the asset, based on the cost of implementing and operating that asset.)
 When such focused regulatory oversight of each producer proved unmanageable, the FPC adopted a system of national wellhead rates based on the concept of "vintaging".
 The concept of vintaging was developed as a way of assigning different values to specific gas production based upon the date of well completion (and, in some cases, the depth of the well).
-Gas wells that had been developed in certain regulatory eras sold gas at a maximum lawful price that was quite different to the maximum price of gas from wells developed at a different time; "deep gas- wells produced gas that could be sold at higher prices than gas produced from shallow formations.
+Gas wells that had been developed in certain regulatory eras sold gas at a maximum lawful price that was quite different to the maximum price of gas from wells developed at a different time; "deep gas wells” produced gas that could be sold at higher prices than gas produced from shallow formations.

 Many observers believe that these price schedules eventually led to the severe shortages of the 1970s, since they encouraged consumers to use the relatively cheap fuel but did not provide any incentive to producers to replace reserves.
-To guard against shortages in the future, pipelines entered into take-or-pay (TOP) contracts with producers.
-The pipelines then resold the gas to local distribution companies (LDCs) at equivalent prices with "minimum bill" provisions that mirrored their take-or-pay contracts.
+To guard against shortages in the future, pipelines entered into take or pay (TOP) contracts with producers.
+The pipelines then resold the gas to local distribution companies (LDCs) at equivalent prices with "minimum bill" provisions that mirrored their take or pay contracts.

-Congress intervened with the Natural Gas Policy Act (NG-PA) of 1978, which was designed to address the supply shortage.
+Congress intervened with the Natural Gas Policy Act (NGPA) of 1978, which was designed to address the supply shortage.
 The NGPA provided for the gradual deregulation of wellhead gas prices and for inducements to limit gas usage, particularly for industrial consumers.
 The process of deregulating wellhead prices for natural gas was eventually completed with the implementation of the Natural Gas Wellhead Decontrol Act of 1989.

-Limitations on industrial gas consumption imposed by the NGPA, coupled with the lifting of price controls which in some cases resulted in gas being sold for over $IOIMMBtu (million Briffish thermal units) - about 50 times greater than some vintages -quickly reversed the supply shortage.
-By the early 1980s a gas surplus, the so-called gas "bubble", had been created that would linger until the 1990s.
+Limitations on industrial gas consumption imposed by the NGPA, coupled with the lifting of price controls which in some cases resulted in gas being sold for over $10/MMBtu (million British thermal units) about 50 times greater than some vintages quickly reversed the supply shortage.
+By the early 1980s a gas surplus, the socalled gas "bubble", had been created that would linger until the 1990s.
 To make matters worse for the pipelines, in 1984 the Federal Energy Regulatory Commission (FERC), the successor to the FPC, issued Order No. 380, which declared "minimum bill" contracts between pipelines and LDCs to be invalid.
 Thus pipelines were faced with obligations to buy more gas than they could sell, at prices that were above market value.